sallyluong-msft/AOAI_Samples/realtime-assistant-support/README.md

 - **Tool calling**: Ask the assistant to perform tasks and see their output in the UI
 - **Visual Presence**: Visual cues indicating if the assistant is listening or speaking

-Plead read my Blog for more details https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/from-zero-to-hero-building-your-first-voice-bot-with-gpt-4o-real/ba-p/4269038
+Read this blog for more details https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/from-zero-to-hero-building-your-first-voice-bot-with-gpt-4o-real/ba-p/4269038

 The following files are also included in the repository: